ovh/docs/pages/network/vrack_services/global/v5-en.md

 To create a subnet, you need to enter 4 pieces of information:
 - Its name
 - Its address range
-- The address range reserved for managed services.
+- The service range : the address range reserved for managed services.
     - This range must be a subset of the subnet address range and its size must be between /27 and /29.
     - Addresses in this range must not be used by other nodes connected to the vRack.
 - A VLAN on which you can expose this subnet.
 You can choose not to have a VLAN.